5 Free Small Business Budget Templates

 4. Annual Business Budget in Google Sheets

 Do you love all things Google?
 You can create a comprehensive budget for your small business right from Google Sheets.
 Simply navigate to your Sheets, and then click on Template Gallery.
 Our friends at Intuit QuickBooks have created an annual business budget you can use for free.

-This beautiful template focuses exclusively on expenses, but it does that job extremely well.
+This beautiful template from Microsoft Office focuses exclusively on expenses, but it does that job extremely well.
 There are tabs for planned and actual expenses, a tab for automatically calculated variances between the two, and an expense analysis tab complete with pie charts.

 While not a free template per se, you likely have a powerful budgeting tool available right inside your small business accounting software.
 Though not as flexible as a separate template, there are many advantages to using the budgeting feature of your accounting software.

 Like Seth David’s template (see #2), the budgeting feature in your accounting software will coincide with your chart of accounts.
 Depending on the software you use, you will likely be able to create a budget to actual comparison reports with the click of a button, making analysis a cinch.

 Some software programs even let you set multiple budget scenarios and have “cloning” features, which simplify the budgeting process after the first year.